5T33Z0/OC-Little-Translated/W_Workarounds/README.md

 - Incremental updates download fine via Software Update
 - The preparation stage works fine as well
-- After the reboot the installer crashes early
+- After rebooting, the installer crashes early
 - Starting the existing macOS install results in what behaves like an installation process, but in the end the system still is at version 14.3.1

 I don't have a clue why this happens, but it seems something changed drastically between macOS 13.3.1 and 13.4. that makes it impossible on some systems to upgrade via incremental updates.